datastax/csharp-driver/doc/upgrade-guide/README.md

 This release introduced several additions to the public API of the driver.
 These new classes, methods and properties were merged to this driver from the DataStax Enterprise C# Driver as part of our initiative to unify both drivers.

+The default load balancing policy has been changed.
+See the first paragraph of [this section](#removed-classes-and-interfaces) for more information.

 ### Moving from the DataStax Enterprise C# Driver

 #### Changes to default settings